Fertiga introduces the Aurora niPCT™, a non-invasive clinically proven preimplantation diagnostic cumulus cell test that:

 Study with elective single embryo transfer (eSET) & ICSI patients results

-Results of our latest prospective interventional study showed that in the Aurora Test arm with single embryo transfer (SET) on day 3, the clinical pregnancy rate increased significantly from 27 % to 63 % in the first fresh transfer cycle.
+Results of our latest prospective interventional study showed that in the Aurora niPCT™ test arm (also called Aurora Test) with single embryo transfer (SET) on day 3, the clinical pregnancy rate increased significantly from 27 % to 63 % in the first fresh transfer cycle.
 Compared to day 5 SET — from 43 % to 63 %.
 Moreover, significantly increased live birth rate was detected between day 3 transfers.
 These were ICSI patients stimulated with HP-hMG.
 In the control arms patients had morphological scoring only.
 Read more …

 Increased cumulative pregnancy rate